Muhammad Salih

 Muhammad Salih (Muhammad Solih, born 20 December 1949) is an Uzbek political opposition leader and writer.
 He was the opposition candidate in the 1991 Uzbek presidential election, the first and only time an Uzbek president has faced a serious challenger in an election.

 Early life

-He was born in the Yangibazar District of the Khorezm region of Uzbekistan on December 20, 1949.
+He was born in the Gurlan District of the Khorezm region of Uzbekistan on December 20, 1949.
 He is a descendant of the well-known aristocratic family Khorezm Beks.
 He was named after his birth as Muhammad Salih as consonant to his father's name, Muhammad Amin (Madamin).
 In 1966 he graduated from high school in Khorezm.

 In 1968 he was drafted into the army.
 In August 1968, he participated in the intervention of the Soviet Army in Czechoslovakia.
 After demobilization (1970) Salih studied journalism with the faculty of Tashkent State University.
 After graduation, he was a listener at the higher literature courses at the Writers' Union in Moscow.